Wolfram Kleiss: Publications

-His publications—more than 300 works—cover the vast topics of architecture and urbanism in Iran.
-Among his books 'History of the Architecture of Iran', 'Caravanserais of Iran'; ' Bīsutūn, History, and History of Research 1963-1967' and 'Bastam/Rusa-i Uru.Tur’ are more notable.
+His publications—comprising more than 300 works—cover the vast topics of architecture and urbanism in Iran.
+Among his books History of the Architecture of Iran, Caravanserais of Iran; Bīsutūn, History, and History of Research 1963–1967 and Bastam/Rusa-i Uru.Tur are more notable.

 His book History of Iranian Architecture (Archaeology in Iran and Turan) was published in 2018.